bobbycomet/Appify/README.md

 <img width="755" height="42" alt="Icons" src="https://github.com/user-attachments/assets/69154b08-d715-43e3-ac74-e8a9379e4c07" />

->** Quick heads-up before backing up**
+> **Quick heads-up before backing up**
-Appify can back up your logins, cookies, history and site data — but not the extensions you've added.Browsers keep extension settings in special hidden folders separate from the profile, so we can't safely include them.
-Trying to back up with extensions installed will usually fail or crash.Easy fix:
+Appify can back up your logins, cookies, history, and site data, but not the extensions you've added.
+Browsers keep extension settings in special hidden folders separate from the profile, so we can't safely include them.
+Trying to back up with extensions installed will usually fail or crash.
+Easy fix:
 Go to the app/site → open its browser settings → remove extensions first Create the backup
-After restoring later, just reinstall your favorite extensions (they'll usually remember your settings if you're signed in) Sorry for the extra step — it's a browser limitation we can't work around, but your core data is still fully protected!
+After restoring later, just reinstall your favorite extensions (they'll usually remember your settings if you're signed in) Sorry for the extra step; it's a browser limitation we can't work around, but your core data is still fully protected!

 2.1.1 Fixed a bug of adding custom extensions and opening the store in the main browser; it will now open in the proper PWA instance and save it.